thycotic/privman-docs/tasks/maintenance.md

 Remove duplicate computers.

 __Notes__: When AD sync occurs, Privilege Manager creates a new object in the database for each computer object.
 When the agent is installed, it references this same object.
 If the agent is installed before AD sync occurs, there can be 2 different objects in the database for the same machine.
 This task merges the duplicate objects and is usually only needed when agents are installed before a computer comes in from AD sync.

+### Purge Maintenance - Agent Logs

+This server task will remove all Agent Log data that is older than the time period specified.

+__Parameters__: Can be set to Seconds, Minutes, Hours, Days, and Weeks.
+The default is 1 Week.

 ### Purge Maintenance - Application Control Events